sparkfun/SparkFun_Qwiic_Fingerprint_Sensor_FPC2534/docs/hardware_overview.md

 ## FPC2534 Fingerprint Sensor

-The FPC2534 fingerprint sensor is a compact fingerprint sensor capable of enrolling and storing up to # of fingerprint templates and also has a navigation feature.
+The FPC2534 fingerprint sensor is a compact fingerprint sensor capable of enrolling and storing up to 45 fingerprint templates and also has a four-way navigation feature.
 The FPC2534 has a low-profile design that includes a hidden bezel tied to four ground pins.
 It communicates over UART, I<sup>2</sup>C, SPI and USB.
+It runs best powered with **3.3V** with a max current draw of ~**21mA** during active mode.
+For complete information on the FPC2534, refer to the [datasheet](./assets/component_documentation/SPC27317-5%20FPC2530.pdf).

+The sensor automatically creates and stores fingerprint templates as they are added in the device's flash memory.
+The FPC2534 also supports encrypted communication with a host device though this feature must be enabled by sending an AES key from the host to the FPC2534.
+For more information on enabling this feature, refer to the [Supplemental Information](./assets/component_documentation/spc27387-2-fpc2534-allkey-pro-supplement.pdf) document.

 ## Connectors and Pinout